 Focused on general theory and practice of learning and teaching, basic principles of educational psychology, art of teaching, planning and administration of educational activities, school safety and health issues, and social foundations of education, the pathway is designed to:

-To complete the Teaching and Learning Career Pathway, students must complete three (3) required courses plus one (1) selected course, and receive a qualifying score on one (1) of the three (3) assessment options.
+To complete the Teaching and Learning Career Pathway, students must complete three (3) required courses plus one (1) selected course.

 The tables below provide the required courses, the additional course options, as well as the available assessment options.

 Students must complete the following three (3) required Teaching and Learning Career Pathway courses:

 Students develop an understanding of the various responsibilities and systems involved in the K-12 educational system.
 Specifically, students acquire the knowledge of education through perspectives of classroom, school, district, state, and federal roles.